 Both return the object at the top of the stack.
-For performance optimisation there are also direct bytecodes that implement the method return with the receiver, true, false or nil as the return value.
-Methods that have no explicit return will use the method return of the receiver as the default.
+For performance optimisation there are also direct bytecodes that return the receiver, true, false or nil from a method to the sender context.

 A good, detailed explanation of the operation of the bytecodes can be found in part 4 of "Smalltalk-80, The Language and its Implementation", otherwise known as the Blue Book [GoR83], in the section on the operation of the VM and need not be repeated here.